-If the epilogue to the Tempest is Shakespeare’s official farewell to the theatre, then the last speech of TTNK (not including the epilogue strongly presumed to be authored by Fletcher) is Shakespeare’s ultimate farewell of farewells; as it is likely, other than his will, it is the last thing he wrote.
+If the epilogue to the Tempest is Shakespeare’s official farewell to the theatre, then the last speech of TTNK (not including the epilogue strongly presumed to be authored by Fletcher) is Shakespeare’s ultimate farewell of farewells; as it is likely, other than his will, to be the last thing he wrote.
 It is a speech that to me ranks as one of the most momentous in the canon as it summarizes one of the most profound and ultimate truths: uncertainty & the vicissitudes of fortune.
 It is render’d in poetic terms unmatch’d by any:

 [5.4 lines 123-136] A day or two